blagae/whitakers_words/README.md

 # Usage

-To use the dictionary lookup, use the `Parser` class as follows:
+To use the standard dictionary lookup, use the `Parser` class as follows:

 ```
-from open_words.parse import
+from open_words.parse import Parser

-Other changes:
+parser = Parser()
+parser.parse("regis")
 ```

 The return value is a Python dictionary, easily wrapped to JSON, structured as followed: